react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-stack-navigator.md

 How the back button displays icon and title.

 Supported values:

-- `default`: Displays one of the following depending on the available space: previous screen's title, generic title (e.g. 'Back') or no title (only icon).
+- "default" - Displays one of the following depending on the available space: previous screen's title, generic title (e.g. 'Back') or no title (only icon).
-- `generic`: Displays one of the following depending on the available space: generic title (e.g. 'Back') or no title (only icon). iOS >= 14 only, falls back to "default" on older iOS versions.
+- "generic" – Displays one of the following depending on the available space: generic title (e.g. 'Back') or no title (only icon).
-- `minimal`: Always displays only the icon without a title.
+- "minimal" – Always displays only the icon without a title.

+The space-aware behavior is disabled when:
+- The iOS version is 13 or lower
+- Custom back title is set (e.g. with `headerBackTitle`)
+- Custom font family or size is set (e.g. with `headerBackTitleStyle`)
+- Back button menu is disabled (e.g. with `headerBackButtonMenuEnabled`)

+In such cases, a static title and icon are always displayed.

 Only supported on iOS.